How to Properly Clean an Apartment Before the Big Move

 In addition to normal tidying-up, disinfecting your house before moving in is crucial to eliminate germs and bacteria.

-You can do this using dish soap and warm water solution, special disinfectant products, or a bleach-water mix.
+You can do this using a dish soap and warm water solution, special disinfectant products, or a bleach-water mix.

 If you use commercial disinfectants, remember to follow the instructions on the product labels closely.